-The VISIDA system will allow for comprehensive individualised dietary assessment and also support for the data interpretation and the provision of feedback.
+The VISIDA system will allow for comprehensive individualised dietary assessment and support data interpretation and the provision of feedback.
 The system will allow for identification of individuals with nutritional needs that should be prioritized to optimize health.
 Further, the VISIDA system can complement population surveillance strategies ensuring that vulnerable groups can be targeted to optimise intake and the evaluation of the effectiveness of nutrition interventions.

 Another outcome from this project is to create several dietary assessment training modules for local health workers, nutritionists and dietitians, along with an implementation framework for other LLMIC that will be made readily accessible online.